Diploma and Certificate Courses: What You Need to Know

 How Are Diplomas and Certificate Courses Assessed?

-Either of these courses can be assessed in a few different ways.
-As many of them are offered online, assessment can be quite different to traditional schooling or degrees at universities.
+There are a few different ways they can be assessed.
+As many of them are delivered online, assessment can be quite different from traditional schooling, or degrees at universities.

-Those that are offered online usually provide a flexible amount of time for you to complete examinations or coursework.
+One of the perks of online assessments is you will have a healthy amount of time to complete them.
 Furthermore, they are likely to be open book due to the lack of a controlled environment.

-Moreover, there will be less assessments in comparison to university degrees due to their shorter length and less modules.
+Moreover, there will be fewer assessments in comparison to university degrees due to their shorter length and fewer modules.

-As well as less assessments, they will likely be assessed primarily by coursework that will assess your overall skill and understanding of the course.
+As well as fewer assessments, they will likely be assessed primarily by coursework which will assess your overall skill and understanding of the course.